Palmetto Point (Barbuda)

-Palmetto Point is a prominent headland that marks the southwesternmost point of the Caribbean island of Barbuda.
+Palmetto Point is a prominent headland that marks the southwestern-most point of the Caribbean island of Barbuda.
 It lies due south of Codrington Lagoon and separates the west and south coasts of the island.
 A martello tower stands 2 km to the northeast.
+It is within the administrative district of Palmetto.

+Ecology and environment

+The area is a part of a Ramsar- designated wetland, due to supporting biodiversity including frigate bird nesting areas, and leatherback sea turtles.
+Additionally, it is known for surfing, and after Hurricane Irma damaged Barbuda in 2017, it was at risk for development, potentially displacing the natural environment.